LevinJ/Pedestrian-Detection-Project/README.md

-What has been done:
+What Has Been Done:

 1. Got the baseline detector up and running
 2. Got baseline  miss rate
-3. Implemented baseline + DCT detector
+3. Implemented the new baseline + DCT pedestrian detector.
+5. Cross verified that DCT algorithm CUDA implementation in the new detector is correct.

-What's next:
+What's Next:

 Investigate what went wrong with baseline + DCT detector, and then move on to implement the baseline + optical flow